Jean-Charles LARSONNEUR (France)

 Receding ice is expanding access to surface transit routes and subsurface resources in the Arctic, which are predicted to have a seismic impact on global trade and commodities markets.
 Greater access to the Arctic is driving increased attention to the region – from both Arctic and non-Arctic states.

 As Arctic economic activities grow, military investments are following close behind to protect new as well as long-standing interests.
 New Russian military investments have been the most significant, as the country increasingly faces a new exposed northern coast.
-China is also seeking the ways and means to expand its economic footprint and scientific research across the region – experts believe much of this is laying the groundwork for an eventual People’s Liberation Army’s presence.
+China is also seeking the ways and means to expand its economic footprint and scientific research across the region – experts believe much of this is laying the groundwork for an eventual military presence.

-This draft report reviews the growing strategic relevance of the 21st century Arctic, and the subsequent impact increased attention to the region may have on the international security environment in general, and the Alliance’s High Northern flank in particular.
+This report reviews the growing strategic relevance of the 21st century Arctic, and the subsequent impact increased attention to the region may have on the international security environment in general, and the Alliance’s High Northern flank in particular.